SourceHorse/JidoService/README.md

 # dotnetCore.Api.Template
-A template for a dotnet core api
+This is a basic template for creating dotnet core APIs.